hrshlmeht/WebML/README.md

-Here is the active deployment - https://hrshlmeht.github.io/WebML/ Check out the live github page.
+Check out the live github page.
 (Requires a web-cam) TensorFlow.js Boilerplate
 =================
 This very simple skeleton simply loads in TensorFlow.js and prints out the version once loaded to the DOM.
-From these humble beginnings you can do some really great things.
+I have hosted the same on github page - https://hrshlmeht.github.io/WebML/ From these humble beginnings you can do some really great things.
 Feel free to fork this and use it as a quick way to start coding with TensorFlow.js directly or following some other tutorial that needs TensorFlow.js to run.